 NESSC will host 31 excellent, talented, enthusiastic, highly motivated and goal-oriented Early Stage Researchers (ESRs), with a no-nonsense mentality.
-Through our first call we have successfully hired 18 PhD candidates, for our second call, which is currently advertised, we are looking to fill our final 13 positions.
+Through our first call we have successfully hired 18 PhD candidates, for our second call we are looking to fill our final 13 positions.
 The ideal candidates are interested in climate research, are highly motivated to perform research in an excellent, exciting and international working environment, and are committed to a 4 year PhD track.
 They are excited about moving to the Netherlands and to perform a secondment at one of the NESSC COFUND Partner Organisations in the Netherlands or globally.

 Requirements for candidates